 Interns in the Distance option complete the internship in their own geographic location outside of North and South Carolina.
-Distance interns are required to attend the orientation and capstone courses on the LR campus but will complete the supervised practice portion of their internship in their own geographic area.
+Distance interns are currently required to attend the orientation and capstone courses on the LR campus but will complete the supervised practice portion of their internship in their own geographic area.
 Starting with the 2016-2017 we have proposed, pending ACEND approval, to hold the capstone course as a fully online course.
 A personal computer and high speed internet access is required of any distance intern as didactic learning will be delivered via online modules, assignments and blogs outside of the interns supervised practice hours.
 The distance intern is responsible for securing preceptors and supervised practice facilities in their own geographic location.

 Due to recent state authorization legislation, we may not be able to accept applications for distance internships from students in some states.
-Students from states including Arkansas, Kentucky, Maryland and Tennessee or other states with application fees and/or requirements related to distance education are strongly encouraged to contact Eric Brandon, Director of Enrollment Services at Eric.Brandon@lr.edu prior to submitting an application.
+Students from states including Kentucky, Maryland and Tennessee or other states with application fees and/or requirements related to distance education are strongly encouraged to contact Eric Brandon, Director of Enrollment Services at Eric.Brandon@lr.edu prior to submitting an application.

 A "preceptor" is an expert or specialist, such as a Registered Dietitian, who provides practical experience and training to a dietetic intern.
 As you select your preceptors, it is suggested that you have at least 2 RD preceptors in the Clinical rotation and at least one RD preceptor in the Community rotation.
 While it is preferable to have at least one RD preceptor in the Administrative rotation this may not be feasible.
 If there is not a RD in the Administrative rotation, you should select an appropriate professional such as the department director or the program coordinator.
 We suggest looking for Administrative placements in school district Child Nutrition Services or in the foodservice department of the hospital where your clinical rotation is being completed.
 You will probably have 4-6 different preceptors (1-2 for clinical, 1-2 for community, 1 for administrative and 1 for enrichment).
 We strongly prefer that you at least have a commmitment from your clinical rotation preceptor when applying to our program.